-It took me 20 years to be able to look back at learning the guitar.
-To finally feel as if I knew what I was doing.
+It took me nearly twenty years to be able to look back at learning the guitar, to finally feel as if I knew what I was doing.
 Since then, I’ve been teaching, writing and lecturing about how anyone can do it much, much quicker than that.

-Now that I get it, I can see why it took me so long to understand certain elements, I can see why I got stuck, sometimes for years.
+Now that I get it, I can see why it took me so long to understand certain elements.
+I can see why I got stuck, sometimes for years.
 I have to admit after twenty years of searching to understand the instrument, teaching guitar became almost as big an obsession as it was to learn it.

-How I learned to play guitar
+How I learned to play the guitar

-I started playing guitar at the age of 9, group classes, classical guitar, simple stuff.
-I remember the first lessons being about “playing sheet music”, never playing the guitar or music.
+I started learning by playing the classical guitar at the age of eight in group classes, primarily simple stuff.“I remember these first lessons being about “playing sheet music”, not playing the guitar or music.”

-At the time I thought “well this isn’t much fun”, but I have to admit, I did find it really easy.
-The other kids in my class didn’t find it easy, so I just sat there, played whatever was on the sheet music and waited for the other kids to catch up.
+I remember these first lessons being about ‘playing sheet music’, rather than making music.
+The other kids in my class didn’t find it easy, so I just sat there, played whatever the sheet music displayed and waited for the other kids to catch up.

-I’m not showing off here, we were playing Jingle Bells on one string!
-During this time I did think, surely, there’s got to be more to guitar than this?
+At the time I thought it didn’t seem much fun, but I have to admit, I did find it really easy.
+I’m not showing off, we were playing Jingle Bells on one string!
+During this time I did wonder, surely, there’s got to be more to it than this?

 2. Scales in relation to actual songs